 There are some definite drawbacks to getting paid once a month, including:

 Easy to overspend:

 This will be true, especially when you first begin getting monthly pay.
 Your bank balance will be so much larger than you are used to on payday that you might be fooled into thinking you have plenty of money.
-The trick to overcoming this misconception is carefully planning out your expenses and save some money for the unexpected (hello budgeting!).
+The trick to overcoming this misconception is carefully planning your expenses and saving money for the unexpected (hello, budgeting!).

 Long wait for next check:

 If you DO run out of money due to unexpected expenses or poor planning, a monthly pay period means a potentially looooong wait for your next check.